storageos/storageos.github.io/_docs/usecases/kubernetes/redis.md

        requests:
          storage: 5Gi
    ```
-   This excerpt is from the Stateful Set definition.
+   This excerpt is from the StatefulSet definition.
 This file contains the
    VolumeClaim template that will dynamically provision storage, using the
    StorageOS storage class.
 Dynamic provisioning occurs as a volumeMount has
    been declared with the same name as a Volume Claim.